(Photo by SplitShire on Pixabay)

 We recommend visiting the following cities: Sofia (the capital), Plovdiv (European capital of culture 2019), Veliko Tarnovo, Varna, Burgas, Nessebar, Sozopol, Bansko (especially for skiing) and Koprivshtitsa.

 You don’t have to limit yourself to these places.
-You can find many hidden gems in Bulgaria.
+You’ll find many hidden gems in Bulgaria.
+Locals will gladly tell you about some great views and restaurants off the beaten path.

 Next in the list is neighbouring Greece.
 It’s truly among the cheapest countries to visit.
 There you will find amazing beaches, peaceful waters, great customer service, yummy food, and all that at incredibly cheap prices.
 What more can we say to convince you?